CodeCosts

 • Handles full UIKit-to-SwiftUI migrations — converts UIViewController hierarchies to NavigationStack-based SwiftUI views with proper state management

-• Deep understanding of Swift concurrency — correctly uses actors, @MainActor, task groups, and AsyncSequence
+• Deep understanding of Swift concurrency — correctly uses actors, @MainActor, @Sendable, task groups, and AsyncSequence

 • Works alongside Xcode via terminal — edits files that Xcode hot-reloads.
 No IDE switching needed.